fossabot/dice-rs/README.md

 # potential-system

-CLI for making star systems
+A library for all your dice rolling needs.